 Announcement of the new centers comes on the heels of a record high number of requests for training from private and federal sectors.
-OSHA officials say the agency is resolved to meet the demand for life-saving training.
+OTI Education Centers were created to supplement this desire of additional training.

 - #500 Trainer Course in OSHA Standards for Construction

 - #501 Trainer Course in OSHA Standards for General Industry

 - #510 Occupational Safety and Health Standards for the Construction Industry

 - #511 Occupational Safety and Health Standards for General Industry

 Here are some additional course details: